Factorization homology of enriched $\infty$-categories: Introduction

-This extension encodes diagonal maps in $\cV$, as well as their interaction with products.
-We find this result to be of independent interest, and we expect that it will find use elsewhere. \end{remark}
+These data encode diagonal maps in $\cV$, as well as their interaction with products.
+We find this result to be of independent interest, and we expect that it will be useful elsewhere. \end{remark}